GuloHui/csst-ifs-elfo/README.md

-# csst-ifs-elfo
+# csst-ifs-elfo: A program that uses the fitting results of adjacent points to improve the IFU spectral emission line fitting.

-A program that uses the fitting results of adjacent points to improve the IFU spectral emission line fitting.
+![][docs/source/figures/logo.jpg]